mcevoyinit/catch-me-if-you-can/HACKATHON_SUBMISSION.md

 - International business structuring

 **Our Solution:**
-ArbiLens provides an AI-driven compliance navigation engine that:
+Catch Me If You Can provides an AI-driven compliance navigation engine that:
 1. **Analyzes Opportunities**: Uses LLMs to understand complex regulatory frameworks across jurisdictions
 2. **Calculates Expected Value**: Determines the financial benefit of legitimate compliance strategies
 3. **Assesses Requirements**: Maps out exactly what's needed for full compliance